whatifif/face/README.md

 ```

 ## 3. Create your Python virtual environment
 I will use anaconda instead of virtualenv
 https://conda.io/docs/user-guide/install/linux.html
+To avoid the error in launching spyder, update conda.
 ```
 conda update --all
 conda update spyder